chemketoo/Data-Visual-Analytics/README.md

 # CSE-6242-Data-Visual-Analytics
 This course introduced techniques and tools for analyzing and visualizing data at scale.
 It emphasized how to combine computation and visualization to perform effective analysis.
-Topics covered included big data analytics building blocks, data collection and storage, data cleaning and integration, data visualization, dimensionality reduction, data mining concepts, graph analytics, ensemble methods, etc.
+Topics covered included big data analytics building blocks, data collection and storage, data cleaning and integration, data visualization, dimensionality reduction, data mining concepts, and data analytics.

 This course consisted 4 homework assignments and a group project. <br />
 •	HW1: Collected and visualized data using SQLite, D3 warmup, and OpenRefine <br />